IBM-EPBL/IBM-Project-17526-1659672954/README.md

 # IBM-Project-17526-1659672954
 Real-Time Communication System Powered by AI for Specially Abled
-# This repository contains the coding assignments and other course deliverables done through the course of this project.

 # Domain

 AI - Artificial Intelligence

 # Team ID: PNT2022TMID25445

 Team Leader - Logesh G

 Team Member 1 - Balaji P